 We’re passionately supporting Clean Air Day 2021

-clean air day This Clean Air Day (Thursday 17 June) the focus is on protecting our children’s health.
+This Clean Air Day (Thursday 17 June) the focus is on protecting our children’s health.
 Air pollution causes up to 36,000 deaths in the UK and young people bear the brunt of poor air quality because of their growing bodies and the environments they spend time in.
 We’re joining others to passionately raise awareness and support things that will help tackle this issue.

 One of the challenges to making change is that most of the harmful pollutants in the air we breathe are invisible, even when they are at dangerous concentrations.
 Having a good understanding of where there are particular problems is really important for our city as it plans how to keep us all safe.

-To help address this, our Consultant in Public Health Medicine, Dr Christopher Chiswell, has recently been involved in installing an air quality sensor as part of project hosted by the University of Birmingham and the WM-air research programme.
+To help address this, our Consultant in Public Health Medicine, Dr Christopher Chiswell, has recently been involved in installing an air quality sensor as part of a project hosted by the University of Birmingham and the WM-air research programme.
 It provides continuous readings of the key pollutants in the air at key locations across the city.
 It will help us understand our local surroundings better and contribute to making forecasting and modelling more accurate for our city.

 Prasad Nagakumar, Paediatric Respiratory Consultant at our Children’s Hospital and Dr Satish Rao, Deputy Chief Medical Officer, explained how a number of research studies have highlighted the serious detrimental effect of pollution caused by vehicle exhaust on children’s health, particularly on the respiratory health.